CodeChampyChampy/python-practice-and-notes-2026/exceptions/01_thinking_in_failures.md.md

 ## Operation: a/b

 Possible failures:
-- division by 0
+- Divisor is zero
-- a/b is not a number
+- One or both values are not numeric
-- user input
+- Values originate from invalid user input

 Why this matters:
 - Division by zero is impossible